Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-We therefore find that, unlike the situation for a neutral scalar field, for a charged scalar field on a charged BTZ black hole background, at least for a small subset of the $(Q,q)$-parameter space, there are superradiant modes with complex frequencies satisfying either Dirichlet or Neumann boundary conditions at infinity.
+We therefore provide evidence that, unlike the situation for a neutral scalar field, for a charged scalar field on a char-ged BTZ black hole background, at least for a small subset of the $(Q,q)$-parameter space, there are superradiantly scattered modes with complex frequencies satisfying either Dirichlet or Neumann boundary conditions at infinity.